JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 2. In **composedemo | Tasks | compose**, select and run the **composeCompatibilityBrowserDistribution** task.

    > You need at least Java 11 as your Gradle JVM for the tasks to load successfully, and we recommend at least
-   > Java 17 for Compose Multiplatform projects in general.
+   > JetBrains Runtime 17 for Compose Multiplatform projects in general.
    >
    {style="note"}